Metropolis--Hastings with Scalable Subsampling: Theoretical results

-\begin{remark} Let $\kappa$ be the magnitude of the largest eigenvalue of a symmetric matrix $W$, where $W=H(\theta_1)$ or $W=H(\theta_2)-H(\theta_1)$.
-In general, $a^\top W b\le \kappa \|a\|~ \|b\|$, motivating the two unnumbered conditions.
-In the special case of a single observation from a generalised linear model, however, it will turn out that we may obtain a more subtle bound by taking $x$ to be a covariate vector and using the forms in \eqref{eqn.gen.rem.one} and \eqref{eqn.gen.rem.two}. \end{remark}
+\begin{remark} Let $\kappa$ be the magnitude of the largest eigenvalue of a symmetric matrix $W$, where $W=H(\theta_1)$ (for first-order covariates) or $W=H(\theta_2)-H(\theta_1)$ (for second-order covariates).
+In general, $a^\top W b\le \kappa \|a\|~ \|b\|$, which motivates the two unnumbered conditions that start with "If, instead", and lead to $K_2$ and $L_2$ as the largest eigenvalues of the respective $W$ matrices defined earlier in this remark. \end{remark}

+\begin{remark} In the special case of a single observation from a regression model, we obtain a more subtle bound by taking $x$ to be a covariate vector and using the forms in \eqref{eqn.gen.rem.one} and \eqref{eqn.gen.rem.two}, for which we require the bounds $K_1$ and $L_1$.
+In Section \ref{sec:regModelBounds} we show that these are bounds on the absolute value of the second ($K_1$) and third ($L_1$) derivatives of the log-likelihood with respect to the linear predictor, and derive $K_1$ and $L_1$ for specific regression models. \end{remark}